Nello L. Teer Company

 Nello L. Teer Company was a privately owned General Contracting firm founded in 1909 by Nello Leguy Teer.
-The Nello L. Teer Company was headquartered in Durham, North Carolina and grew to be one of the largest construction companies in the world.
-Koppers of Pittsburgh, Pennsylvania purchased the Nello L. Teer Company and today much of the aggregate assets are part of Lehigh Hanson - HeidelbergCement in North America, rail assets are part of CSX, the road construction aspects are held within the Colas Group, and some of the real estate management aspects were transferred to Teer Associates.
+It was headquartered in Durham, North Carolina, and grew to be one of the largest construction companies in the world.
+Pittsburgh, Pennsylvania-based global chemical and materials company Koppers purchased the company and today much of the aggregate assets are part of Lehigh Hanson - Heidelberg Materials in North America, rail assets are part of CSX, the road construction aspects are held within the Colas Group, and some of the real estate management aspects were transferred to Teer Associates.

 History

 Research Triangle Park.
 The Great North Road.
 The Israeli Air Bases.
 The Blue Ridge Parkway.

 Divisions

 Africa Office

 In 1968, the company opens an Africa Office in Dar Es Salaam, Tanzania.

 Asphalt Division

 In 1945, the Asphalt Division was formed to do defense work in Gulfport, Mississippi; and later highway work in North Carolina.